greerm3/VPN/README.md

 <h1>Virtual Private Network</h1>
 <h2>Description</h2>
-Project consists of changing an IP address to a different location using VM, remote desktop and Proton VPN.
+Project consists of changing an IP address to a different location using VM, Remote Desktop and Proton VPN.
 <h2>Languages and Utilities Used</h2>

 - <b>Azure</b>